Updated June 2025

 Summary

-The above points are all worth consideration if you are experiencing slow sales with an eCommerce website.
+The above points are all worth consideration in 2025 if you are experiencing slow sales with an eCommerce website.
 It is worth bearing in mind, however, that there may be other factors some of them outside of your control.
 Always do a thorough research and keep an eye on your competitors.